glennj/exercism-cli-fish-wrapper/README.md

 ### track development

+* `stats`
+    - extracts statistics for all tracks' exercises
+    - use `--download` option to fetch all the config.json files into your cache directory.
 * `dev unimplemented`
     - lists unimplemented, foregone or deprecated exercises.
+    - with `--stats` option, show stats for this track's unimplemented exercises.
+      Useful for selecting the next exercise to implement.
 * `dev difficulties`
     - lists each exercise and its difficulty
-* `stats`
-    - extracts statistics for all tracks' exercises
-    - use `--download` option to fetch all the config.json files into your cache directory.

 ### Github queries for the Exercism organization